Follow these simple guidelines on Free-Choice Feeding for a smooth transition to Young Again Cat Food.

 Most companies recommend a gradual change over, but mixing foods makes the food smell strange.
 It’s not like your cat’s regular food and it’s not a new food.
 Mixing foods will also cause litter box issues like soft stool.

 Cats will eat up to 50% less of our food, but it will take 3-5 days for their system to regulate.
-During that time they will sometimes have a softer stool, but this will stop as their system acclimates to eating the proper amount.
-If soft stool continues for more than two weeks, please call us.
+During that time they may have a softer stool, but this will stop as their system acclimates to eating the proper amount.
+If soft stool continues for more than 10 days, your cat may be a candidate for restricted feeding.

 How do I know if my cat is eating enough?